yiran-li-112358/yiran-li-112358.github.io/index.md

   </div>
 </div>

-I’m currently a M.S. student in Applied Mathematics at Northwestern University.
-I’m applying to PhD programs for Fall 2026.
-My research focuses on Scientific Computing, Computational Algebraic Geometry, and Macaulay2.
+I received my M.S. in Applied Mathematics from Northwestern University and am pursuing Ph.D. applications for Fall 2026.
+My research lies at the intersection of scientific computing and computational algebraic geometry, with particular interest in polyhedral methods, homotopy continuation, and symbolic–numeric algorithms.
+I also work with computational tools such as Macaulay2 to explore and implement these methods.

 Feel free to email me at `yiranli2025@alum.northwestern.edu`.